brooksreed/JLS-PPC/README.md

 plotJLSPPC_SISO makes some simple plots for SISO systems
 - runs after a sim in the example script, can also be run after loading a saved results struct

-/core contains the core JLS functions
+/core directory contains the core JLS functions
 - computePstars: utility function for generating covariance prior adjustment (P*) coefficients
 - createSchedule: constructs time series scheduling variables based on a few prototype schedule options
 - evaluatePstars: fast lookup table of analytic P* coefficient formulas